ajodeh-juma/rvfvtyping/README.md

 ```
 Input/output options
   --input                      [string]  Input Fasta file for typing
+  --segment                    [string]  genomic segment of the virus. options are 'Gn', 'S', 'M' and 'L'
   --outdir                     [string]  The output directory where the results will be saved. [default: ./results]
   --email                      [string]  Email address for completion summary.